Mini-Quizzes Make Reading Stick (What Learning Science Says)

 5) Make it feel safe

 Mini-quizzes should feel like a friendly checkpoint.
+Not a judgment.

 A good learning product says: “Try.
 Miss.
 Learn.
 Move on.”